 As students at the United States Navy's elite fighter weapons school compete to be best in the class, one daring young pilot learns a few things from a civilian instructor that are not taught in the classroom.

-June Havens finds her everyday life tangled with that of a secret agent who has realized he isn't supposed to survive his latest mission.
-As their campaign to stay alive stretches across the globe, they soon learn that all they can count on is each other.
+June Havens' life becomes tangled with a secret agent, who soon realises he's not supposed to survive his latest mission.
+As the 2 do their best to stay alive, they learn that all they can count on is each other.
 Written by

 Knight and Day" is a comfort food movie.
 It's a pleasant diversion, a fun time at the cinema that doesn't ask a lot of of it's audience and offers an enjoyable ride.
 We've seen it all before, but it worked pretty well then, and it works pretty well now.